top of page

 cello & baroque cello

-He started playing the cello at the age of 7 at the Lausanne Conservatory.
-His studies lead him to obtaining a Bachelor with the congratulations of the jury in the class of Patrick Demenga.
-He was then the winner of several national awards.
-In 2020 he obtained a Master at the Musik-Akademie in Basel in the class of Danjulo Ishizaka.
-He also had the chance to study with internationally renowned musicians, such as David Geringas, Marko Ylönen, Lionel Cottet, Gustav Rivinius and Stephan Forck.
-In 2019 he won the Migros Kulturprozent and is part of the concert placement of this same institution.
+Born in Lausanne, his studies lead him to obtain a Bachelor's degree with honors in the class of Patrick Demenga and during this time he was the recipient of several national awards.
+In 2020, he completed his Master's degree at the Musik-Akademie in Basel in the class of Danjulo Ishizaka.
+He is frequently mentored by internationally renowned musicians such as David Geringas, Marko Ylönen, Lionel Cottet, Gustav Rivinius, and Stephan Forck.
+In 2019, he won the Migros Kulturprozent Award and was subsequently invited to became part of their concert placement program.

-In addition to his regular practice of the orchestra, he devotes himself largely to the contemporary repertoire and at the same time studies the baroque cello at the Schola Cantorum Basiliensis in the class of Christophe Coin.
-He plays regularly with baroque ensemble and orchestras such as the Ensemble de l'Encyclopédie, the Turicum Ensemble, the Balthasar-Neumann Ensemble or the Kammerorchester Basel.
+In addition to his regular orchestral practice, he dedicates a significant amount of time to contemporary repertoire and studied baroque cello at the Schola Cantorum Basiliensis under the guidance of Christophe Coin.
+He appears in baroque ensembles and orchestras such as Arcangelo, Balthasar-Neumann Ensemble, the Kammerorchester Basel, le Concert de la Loge or Arte Frizzante.

 _DSC2574-2.jpg